KoreaHaos/WebGL_Globe-Two/README.md

 ----

-**[Google's  WebGL Globe](https://www.chromeexperiments.com/globe)** looks super nice on their website, but for because i am dumb, i can not get it work with the GitHub [fork](https://github.com/dataarts/webgl-globe).
+**[Google's  WebGL Globe](https://www.chromeexperiments.com/globe)** looks super nice on their websit.
+But because i am dumb, i can not get it work with the GitHub Pages using a GitHub [fork](https://github.com/dataarts/webgl-globe).

 This is another attempt at figuring out this little puzzle...

+## - FROM GOOGLE'S DOCS -

 # Data Format